 Port Elizabeth to Graaff Reinet area

-Travel to the 200-year-old Boer town of Graaff Reniet to visit the historic buildings such as Reinet House, the fossil museum, Urquhart House and Groot Kerk and SA Mohair offices.
-Visit The Valley of Desolation outside the town and enjoy a sundowner between the dolerite pinnacles inside The Camdeboo National Park.
-Overnight Heather’s B&B or the Drostdy Hotel.
+Travel to the 200-year-old Boer town of Graaff Reniet to visit historic buildings such as Reinet House, Urquhart House, the Groot Kerk, and also the fossil museum and SA Mohair offices.
+Visit the Valley of Desolation outside the town and enjoy a sundowner between the dolerite pinnacles inside The Camdeboo National Park.

 Return to Port Elizabeth to visit Cape Mohair.